Frequently Asked Questions

 Do I need to create an account to use SwapNow?

 No. Our service is accountless.
-You can conduct any number of cryptocurrency swap operations without creating an account.
+You can conduct any number of cryptocurrency swap transactions without creating an account.

 Does SwapNow support floating rate swaps, or fixed rate swaps, or both?